Data silos: Why they’re a problem and 5 ways to break them down

 What are some hidden financial costs of data silos?

-When faced with data silos, users often are forced to find complicated workarounds that are difficult to maintain and can impair data quality.
-This turns into a continuous loop in which business processes and productivity deteriorate over time.
-Moreover, because there’s no holistic transparency into what’s happening—both within and external to the business—organizations can miss potentially lucrative opportunities to increase revenues or cut costs.
+When faced with siloed data, users often are forced to find complicated workarounds that are difficult to maintain and can impair data quality.
+This becomes into a continuous loop in which business processes and productivity deteriorate over time.

 Ransomware payments or expensive ransomware recovery time and costs can be another unexpected financial burden of data silos.
 Disconnected systems or those operated as “shadow IT” can make it easier for cybercriminals to penetrate and exploit them successfully.